MongusOrg/LiquidBouncePlusPlus/README.md

-**Due to some private reasons, this project will be postponed until March next year.
+**Due to some private reasons, this project will be postponed until summer next year (I Think).
 Thank you.**

 # LiquidBounce+
 A free mixin-based injection hacked-client for Minecraft using Minecraft Forge.